nolanlab/scaffold/README.md

 ## Clustering

-Select the "Run clustering" tab from the navbar at the top.
+Select the "Run clustering" tab from the navigation bar at the top.
 In the clustering tab select a representative FCS file and then select the markers that you want to use for the clustering.
 Hit start clustering and wait for the procedure to complete.
 For each FCS files two files will be created:

 1. your-fcs-file.clustered.txt: this file contains the marker medians for each cluster
 2. your-fcs-file.clustered.all_events.RData: this file is an RData object which contains all the events in the original FCS file but with an added column that specifies the cluster membership. **The data in this file is arcsinh transformed**

+The clustering is the only computationally intensive part of a SCAFFoLD analysis.
+Luckily this only needs to be run once as you can simply reuse these files to build multiple maps

+## Construct a SCAFFoLD map

+Switch to the "Run SCAFFoLD Analysis" tab by using the top navigation bar.
+Using the first drop-down menu select the dataset that will act as the reference (The menu will only contain .clustered.txt files that are located in the current working directory).
+After you have chosen the markers that you want to use for the analysis select Gated as the running mode.
+This will use any number of gated populations as landmark nodes in the graph (Red nodes).
+The position of the landmark nodes will be constant across all the graphs you generate and will provide a visual reference that will allow you to compare the different datasets across each other.